AlexanderFabisch/cythonwrapper/doc/source/memory_management.rst

 Call by Value / Reference
 -------------------------

-Suppose we have the following decleration in a C++ header:
+Suppose we have the following declaration in a C++ header:

 .. code-block:: c++